 The Food Situation

-The cost of providing 650 school meals a day and all meals for the champions and boarders at Revival is spiralling out of control.
-It has recently become a struggle to provide even the most basic meal of posho and beans.
-While this diet provides calories and some protein it lacks the vitamins and minerals that are essential for children to grow properly and stay healthy.
-Ivan has had some children long enough to notice that some of them are developing medical conditions related to poor nutrition.
+The cost of providing 650 school meals a day and all meals for the champions and boarders at Revival is high.
+It is a financial challenge to provide even the most basic meal of posho and beans.
+While this diet provides energy and some protein it lacks the vitamins and minerals that are essential for children to grow properly and stay healthy.
+Weights and heights taken of children at Revival indicate that some have experienced periods of malnutrition and so have had stunted growth.
+However, good nutrition is a priority since a well fed child is a healthy child and one who can learn well at school.

 The Agriculture Project